188.8.131.52 Public DNS Resolver

 Cloudflare will only store the following aggregated data:

-Cloudflare may store the aggregated data described above indefinitely in order to assist Cloudflare in enhancing the overall performance of the Cloudflare Resolver and identifying security threats.
+Cloudflare may store the aggregated data described above indefinitely in order to power Cloudflare Radar and assist Cloudflare in improving Cloudflare services, such as, enhancing the overall performance of the Cloudflare Resolver and identifying security threats.

 Cloudflare does not block or filter any content through the 126.96.36.199 Public DNS Resolver, which is designed for direct, fast DNS resolution, not for blocking or filtering content.
 Cloudflare does block and filter malware and adult content through 188.8.131.52 for Families, which is designed to help individuals protect their home networks.